AquaDraco/UnityStationWiki/Setting-up-local-webserver.md

 ## Intro
-UnityStation has a firm believe in OpenSource development, for that reason even our website is a community project.
+UnityStation is a firm believe in OpenSource development, for that reason even our website is a community project.
 One thing should be noted however: The current host does not include any form of database server.

 The first step would be to setup a local webserver, this can be used to preview the current website.